Marcus Rashford and Jadon Sancho not in England squad while Marc Guehi earns first call-up

 "We know a lot about him through our development teams as well - he's a junior World Cup winner - so there are some centre halves who are pushing and we're very close, but we've added Marc and Ben White this time and we think it's a good opportunity to see two slightly younger players and see how they cope being with us."

-There are six players in the 25-man squad - Nick Pope, Guehi, James Ward-Prowse, Conor Gallagher, Smith Rowe, and Abrarham - who were not involved in the Euros.
+There are six players in the 25-man squad - Nick Pope, Guehi, James Ward-Prowse, Conor Gallagher, Smith Rowe, and Abraham - who were not involved in the Euros.

+There was no place in the squad for Crystal Palace forward Michael Olise, who has caught Southgate's eye this season, with big uncertainty about where his international future lies.

+The Hammersmith-born 20-year-old, who is eligible for four different nations, was on Friday called up for the France U21s for the first time, having represented them previously at U18 level.

 Goalkeepers: Jordan Pickford (Everton), Aaron Ramsdale (Arsenal), Nick Pope (Burnley)